agda/agda/HACKING.md

   release manager via the tool `src/release-tools/closed-issues-for-milestone`.
   See [Closing issues](#closing-issues).

-* Run the full testsuite before pushing patches!
+* Changes should go through a pull request.

-  The recommended way is to run the testsuite on via our CI (continuous integration suite).
+  Opening a pull request will also run the testsuite via our CI (continuous integration suite).
-  It is automatically started when submitting a pull request.

 Note: Some instructions in this document are likely outdated, so take everything with a grain of salt.